yodertv/Reminders/doc/README.md

 - DB depends on MongoLab and modulus for production and local mongodb for dev.

 #Backlog:
+- Split welcome paage so all info that doesn't require auth is shown.
+- Display counts of uncompleted tasks from each list on Lists page
 - Capture creation datetime and store with task
 - Support scheduled tasks
 - Refactor changing archives to lists, and show completed, new list creation instead of archive button